Nuthatch-Inc/SignalShow-Java/MAVEN_BUILD_SYSTEM.md

 ### Java Advanced Imaging (JAI)

 SignalShow depends on JAI libraries (`jai_core.jar`, `jai_codec.jar`) for image processing operations.
-Since these are not available in Maven Central, they are:
+Since these are not available in Maven Central, they must be:

-1. Stored in `legacy-build/` directory
+1. Stored in `legacy-build/` directory (required for builds)
-2. Installed to local Maven repository during build setup
+2. Installed to local Maven repository during initial setup
 3. Referenced in `pom.xml` with coordinates:
    - `javax.media.jai:jai-core:1.1.3`
    - `javax.media.jai:jai-codec:1.1.3`